-Our K-12 EL instructional model emphasizes learning language through content.
-EL teachers help students build a foundation of content knowledge, academic skills, and language proficiency.
-This foundation helps ELs access academic content in their grade-level classes.
-EL, Special Education and content area teachers collaborate and coordinate curriculum to reinforce content and language taught to EL students.
-Content-based text series have been adopted at all grade levels (K-12) to support this model.
+Our K-12 multilingual instructional model emphasizes the uniqueness of each learner and supports language communication through content; Multilingual teachers use a variety of innovative teaching models and instructional resources to support individualized student goals in continuing to build a foundation of content knowledge, academic skills, and language proficiency.
+This foundation helps multilingual learners (MLs) access academic language and content in their courses.
+Multilingual teachers, Special Education teachers, and content area teachers collaborate and coordinate curriculum to reinforce content and language taught to our multilingual students.

-The Intermediate School District 287 EL Program adheres to the Minnesota State-adopted WIDA English Language Development Standards.
-These standards represent social, instructional and academic language in the areas of Math, Science, Social Studies and Language Arts which students need to understand and use to succeed in school.
-Additional details related the ELD Standards can be found on the WIDA website.
+The Intermediate School District 287 Multilingual Program adheres to the Minnesota State-adopted WIDA English Language Development Standards.
+These standards represent social, instructional and academic language in the areas of Math, Science, Social Studies and Language Arts.
+Additional details related to the ELD Standards can be found on the WIDA website.

 The Intermediate School District 287 EL Program has adopted the WIDA identification criteria for determining whether a student with a home language other than English qualifies for EL services.